LearningLocker/docs/src/guides-cli.md

 Learning Locker comes with a range of CLI commands that can be used to execute common administrative tasks.

-_Note:_ In order to use the CLI commands, you must ensure that the CLI server is built.
+> `Note:` In order to use the CLI commands, you must ensure that the CLI server is built.
 The default install script will have performed this action as part of the `yarn build-all` command, but it can manually be built using `yarn build-cli-server`

-These commands should be run from the Learning Locker working directory.
+> `Note:` These commands should be run from the Learning Locker working directory.
 By default, with the install script, this is `/usr/local/learninglocker/current`

 ## `createSiteAdmin`